dariooddenino/purescript-simple-ajax/README.md

 getR { withCredentials: true } "http://www.google.it"
 ```

+### Headers and MediaType

+The default requests sets the header `Accept (MediaType "application/json")`.
+When passing a new headers array, this header should be included again or the request will fail.

 ## Errors

 The different types of error (`Error`, `ForeignError` and `ResponseFormatError`) are put together in a `Variant`.